 Thrifty: A Scout works to pay his own way and help others.
 He saves for the future.
 He protects and conserves natural resources.
 He carefully uses time and property.

-Questions?
-Please email email@example.com, speak to your Unit Commissioner, or contact your Unit Serving Executive
+For any questions please email firstname.lastname@example.org, speak to your Unit Commissioner, or Unit Serving Executive

 Use this worksheet to gather information before filling out the application.

 Form required to request financial assistance to pay for Camping programs, please gather information before starting the application

 - Participant reservation fee is non-refundable.
 You will lose the non-refundable deposit for each participant deducted from your reservation.

 - 30 days or more before day 1 of your scheduled week; 100% of payments to date, less $60 per person deposit, is refundable.